-Notice that all candidate-poles, arising from the minimal principalization, are strictly smaller than $-6/13$.
+Notice that all candidate poles, arising from the minimal principalization, are strictly smaller than $-6/13$.
 However, we may not yet have a local embedded resolution of \Ig.
 Generally, we still need to perform a series of blowing-ups with centers in the exceptional locus.
 Two types of blowing-ups must be considered.
-If we blow up in a point $P$ on an exceptional divisor $E_i(N_i,\nu_i)$, that is not contained in any other relevant divisor (exceptional, $E$ or $E'$), then the resulting exceptional divisor $E_j$ will have numerical data $(N_i,\nu_i+1+\mult_P(\tilde{g}))$, and the new candidate-pole will be strictly smaller than the one belonging to $E_i$.
-If we blow up in the intersection point $P$ of an exceptional divisor $E_i(N_i,\nu_i)$ and another relevant divisor $E_{\ast}(N_{\ast},\nu_{\ast})$, then the resulting exceptional divisor $E_j$ will have numerical data $(N_i+N_{\ast},\nu_i+\nu_{\ast}+\mult_P(\tilde{g}))$, and the new candidate-pole will be strictly\footnote{Although this is not necessary for the current argumentation, we may assume this inequality to be strict, because, if $\mult_P(\tilde{g})$ were zero, there would be no reason for this blowing-up.} smaller than the maximum of the candidate-poles belonging to $E_i$ and $E_{\ast}$.
+If we blow up in a point $P$ on an exceptional divisor $E_i(N_i,\nu_i)$, that is not contained in any other relevant divisor (exceptional, $E$ or $E'$), then the resulting exceptional divisor $E_j$ will have numerical data $(N_i,\nu_i+1+\mult_P(\tilde{g}))$, and the new candidate pole will be strictly smaller than the one belonging to $E_i$.
+If we blow up in the intersection point $P$ of an exceptional divisor $E_i(N_i,\nu_i)$ and another relevant divisor $E_{\ast}(N_{\ast},\nu_{\ast})$, then the resulting exceptional divisor $E_j$ will have numerical data $(N_i+N_{\ast},\nu_i+\nu_{\ast}+\mult_P(\tilde{g}))$, and the new candidate pole will be strictly\footnote{Although this is not necessary for the current argumentation, we may assume this inequality to be strict, because, if $\mult_P(\tilde{g})$ were zero, there would be no reason for this blowing-up.} smaller than the maximum of the candidate poles belonging to $E_i$ and $E_{\ast}$.

-Those facts imply that the maximum of our set of candidate-poles will not increase by performing the blowing-ups that are still needed to obtain a local embedded resolution of \Ig, and so, none of the candidate-poles will equal $-6/13$.
+Those facts imply that the maximum of our set of candidate poles will not increase by performing the blowing-ups that are still needed to obtain a local embedded resolution of \Ig, and so none of the candidate poles will equal $-6/13$.

-\begin{remark}Using {\sc Singular}'s {\tt gaussman.lib} library \cite{sing,singlibbernstein}, we verified that $-6/13$ is also a root of the Bernstein-Sato polynomial $b_f$ of $f=xy^5+x^3y^2+x^4y\in\I$.
+\begin{remark}Using {\sc Singular}'s {\tt gaussman.lib} library \cite{sing,singlibbernstein}, we verified that $-6/13$ is also a root of the Bernstein--Sato polynomial $b_f$ of $f=xy^5+x^3y^2+x^4y\in\I$.
 The series of blowing-ups that principalized \I, also gives an embedded resolution of $f^{-1}(0)\subset\A^n(\C)$, having a single singularity in the origin.
 (We call $f^{-1}(0)$ a generic curve of \I.) Therefore, the same argumentation yields a counterexample for the analogue of Question~\ref{vraag} in the case of one polynomial as well. \end{remark}

 \begin{remark} It may be an interesting question for further study to ask, given a monomial (or arbitrary) ideal \I, which roots of \bI\ can be obtained as a pole of \ZtopIg\ for some $g$, and which cannot, and what is the \lq nature\rq\ of the latter? \end{remark}